-The above models account well for basic features of primary visual cortex.
+The above models account well for the basic features of the primary visual cortex.
 However, many details of real cortical maps are not replicated by these models [9, 12, 63].
-One reason may be the simplicity of the model of cortex: the real cortex is 3-dimensional, rather than 2; has cell-specific connectivity, rather than connectivity that depends only on distance; and has plastic rather than fixed intracortical connections.
-Another reason is that the details of map structure inherently involve nonlinearities, by which the fastest-growing modes interact and compete; whereas the semi-linear framework only focuses on early pattern formation, in which the fastest-growing modes emerge and mix randomly without interacting.
+One reason may be the simplicity of the model of the cortex: the real cortex is three-dimensional rather than two; it has cell-specific connectivity rather than connectivity that depends only on distance; and it has plastic rather than fixed intracortical connections.
+Another reason is that the details of the map structure inherently involve nonlinearities, by which the fastest growing modes interact and compete; whereas the semilinear framework only focuses on early pattern formation, in which the fastest growing modes emerge and mix randomly without interacting.